gzito/OIS/README.md

 # OIS: Object oriented Input System

 Cross Platform Object Oriented Input Lib System.
-Meant to be very robust and compatiable with many systems and operating systems.
+Meant to be very robust and compatible with many systems and operating systems.

-This is the official repository and is a continuation of the great work done by pjcast on the old sourceforge repo.
+This is a fork of official repository that add Marmalade support.
+It is based on the work by Evandro Millian (https://github.com/evandromillian/OIS-for-Marmalade)

-## Todo

-- Add CMake for compiling
-- Merge pull requests/patches send in over time
-- Cleanup and remove dead-code
-- Start implementing support for new platforms and backends
+Official OIS repository is at: https://github.com/wgois/OIS

 ## Compiling:
+Marmalade/
+	OIS.mkb - build static library
+	OISConsole.mkb - build test app

 Win32/
 	Contains Visual Studio .Net Solution Files
 	Contains CodeBlocks project files for OIS